The Cartographer's Apprentice

 “We publish all of them.”

-“The people who can read them know what they’re reading.
+“The people who can read them,” she said, “know what they’re reading.
 The people who can’t will see a curiosity, a fantasy.
 They’ll put it on the shelf next to their children’s drawings of dragons.”

 “And the people in between?
 The ones who half-understand?”

-Cael thought about this for a long time.
+Cael thought about this for days, which was unusual for him.
+He preferred to think about things for exactly as long as it took to reach a conclusion, and then to write the conclusion down and move on.
+But this wouldn’t resolve.
 The maps were honest — they depicted real places, real features, real futures.
 But they were honest in a way that required the reader to bring their own readiness.
 A sailor who could truly read Master Fen’s maps would also understand that the harbor wasn’t there yet.
 The knowledge of when was embedded in the knowledge of where, if you knew how to look.

 “It’s not a code,” he said one day, and Master Fen smiled.